AlexOrlek/bacterialBercow/README.md

 For background information on curating plasmids see recent papers: [Orlek _et al._ (2017)](https://www.ncbi.nlm.nih.gov/pubmed/28286183) and [Galata _et al._ (2018)](https://academic.oup.com/nar/article/47/D1/D195/5149885).
 A brief outline of the steps of the complete pipeline (including retrieval from NCBI) is given below:

 1. Putative complete plasmid accessions, along with accompanying information such as accession title are downloaded from NCBI nucleotide.
 To be considered a putative plasmid, the accession must be annotated as "plasmid" and "complete".
-Only Refseq accessions are retrieved.
-By default, source organism can be bacteria of any taxon, and accession creation date limits are not set.
 2. The accessions are filtered using a regular expression search of the accession title text.
 For example, titles including the words "gene", "transposon", or "synthetic vector" would be excluded.
 3. The filtered accession sequences are downloaded as a FASTA file.
+If both Refseq and Genbank accessions have been retrieved, there will be duplicates; therefore, deduplication is conducted: accessions with identical sequences and shared metadata (same biosample accession id and/or accession creation date) are deduplicated.
+When selecting a single accession from duplicates, Refseq accessions are favoured over Genbank accessions.
-4. The sequences are BLASTed again the PlasmidFinder replicon database and the rMLST database.
+4. The remaining sequences are BLASTed again the PlasmidFinder replicon database and the rMLST database.
 5. If a sequence contains no rMLST loci then it is considered a plasmid and included in the plasmids.fa output file.
 Accessions with rMLST loci detected are recorded.

 # FAQ

 * **How does CuratePlasmids differ from previously published plasmid curation methods?**
-I previously published a similar method for plasmid curation (Orlek _et al._ (2017)](https://www.ncbi.nlm.nih.gov/pubmed/28286183), but compared with CuratePlasmids, the methods in the paper differ in several key ways:
+I previously published a similar method for plasmid curation [Orlek _et al._ (2017)](https://www.ncbi.nlm.nih.gov/pubmed/28286183), but compared with CuratePlasmids, the methods in the paper differ in several key ways:
     * I used MLST rather than rMLST to filter chromosomal accessions.
 MLST loci are more limited as a chromosomal marker since MLST schemes cover fewer taxa.
-* I included both Refseq and Genbank accessions, deduplicating identical sequences.
-In contrast, CuratePlasmids retrieves only Refseq accessions (and does not deduplicate based on sequence identity).
-Refseq represents a higher quality dataset (e.g. all Refseq accessions undergo the same annotation pipeline).
-Refseq is already a non-redundant database.
+    * Accessions were not required to be annotated as complete in the paper, but CuratePlasmids selects only complete plasmids.<br>
-* Accessions were not required to be annotated as complete in the paper, but for CuratePlasmids, only complete plasmids are included.<br>
+[Galata _et al._ (2018)](https://academic.oup.com/nar/article/47/D1/D195/5149885) created [PLSDB](https://ccb-microbe.cs.uni-saarland.de/plsdb) using methods similar to those of the CuratePlasmids pipeline.
+However, methods of Galata _et al._ differ somewhat; notably:
-PLSDB follows similar methods to Orlek _et al_ 2017 but uses rMLST.
-However, unlike CuratePlasmids, accessions with up to 5 rMLST loci are included in PLSDB, whereas an accessions with one or more rMLST loci is not considered a plasmid when using CuratePlasmids - however, such accessions are recorded; they may be misannotated chromosomal sequence or chromids.
+    * Although rMLST loci are used to filter chromosomal sequences, in contrast to methods of CuratePlasmids, sequences with up to 5 rMLST loci are included in the database.
+However, according to a recent review article ([di Cenzo & Finan (2017)](https://mmbr.asm.org/content/81/3/e00019-17)), a plasmid-like sequence encoding one or more ribosomal loci should actually be considered to be a "chromid" and such chromids are biologically distinct from plasmids ([Harrison _et al._ (2010)](https://www.ncbi.nlm.nih.gov/pubmed/20080407)).
+CuratePlasmids makes a distinction between plasmids and chromids whereas PLSDB does not.
-* **Does CuratePlasmids include linear plasmids?**
+* **Are there any caveats I should be aware of when using CuratePlasmids?**
-Yes, like the other plasmid databases described above, CuratePlasmids includes linear plasmids.
-However, the linear annotation should be treated cautiously since a 'linear' plasmid could actually be a circular plasmid that just couldn't be circularised after assembly.
+CuratePlasmids relies on NCBI annotation for plasmid topology information (circular / linear).
+Ideally, a plasmid annotated as 'complete' and 'linear' should be a genuine linear plasmid, but the topology annotation should probably be treated cautiously; a 'linear' plasmid could represent a circular plasmid that failed to circularise after assembly.

 # Acknowledgements